lời chào hỏi!

-We wanted a beach getaway – so the morning after I landed in HCMC, we hopped on a two hour bus ride from HCMC to Vũng Tàu – which cost 100,000 VND each one way.
-From the bus station we walked and checked into our hotel – which I booked via Booking.com (via Ebates.com to earn reward dollars – gotta be smart with the savings folks!).
+My daughter and I wanted a beach getaway – so the morning after I landed in HCMC, we hopped on a two-hour bus ride from HCMC to Vũng Tàu – which cost 100,000 VND ($5.63 CDN) each, one way.
+From the bus station, we walked and checked into our hotel – which I booked via Booking.com.

 Vũng Tàu is the largest city and former capital of Bà Rịa–Vũng Tàu Province.

 We spent the afternoon at Back Beach.
 This busy swimming beach offers a long strip of sand for sunbathing & sandcastle making or digging holes to burry your friends.
 The South China Sea was warm – it made for the perfect beach day.
 Lots of people playing in the sand and water.
 Nice walkways to get around.
 There are plenty of chairs and inner tubes for rent.